Under the names Kathy Lynn Emerson and

 there are brief appearances by Elizabeth Brooke, Marchioness of Northampton,

-Elizabeth Fitzgerald, Lady Browne (later countess of Lincoln), Katherine
+Elizabeth Fitzgerald, Lady Browne (later countess of Lincoln), and Katherine

 UNQUIET HEARTS (1994) is set in 1561Lancashire.
 It doesn't involve any real Elizabethans, but